 What are the 9 Citicoline Side Effects?

 However, most users do not experience any adverse reactions from taking citicoline.
+Clinical trials have not found a significant difference in adverse event rates between citicoline and placebo groups.
 Studies suggest that citicoline may be safe to use for up to 12 weeks, which is the length of their clinical research trials (17).

 Consult your healthcare provider if you experience any unusual symptoms while taking citicoline.